-- PacMed is now offering testing for COVID-19.
+- PacMed recommends public testing for COVID-19.
 Visit our COVID-19 Testing page for details.

-If you are experiencing a fever >100F or acute respiratory symptoms (cough or shortness of breath), or have been in close contact with someone with COVID-19, please call your health care provider as a first step, before coming into a clinic, doctor’s office or emergency department.
-We can help triage your case and direct you to the right care for you.
+You can help by monitoring your own symptoms.
+If you are experiencing COVID-19 symptoms, please call your health care provider as a first step, before coming into a clinic, doctor’s office or emergency department.
+We can help triage your case and direct you to the best care for you.

 PacMed is working closely with the Centers for Disease Control and Prevention (CDC), as well as state and local health authorities.
 Our shared goal is to care for affected individuals while taking steps to limit person-to-person spread within our communities.